nataliefraank/odin-recipes/README.md

 # Odin Recipes
-Welcome to Odin Recioes! 🍽️ An artfully designed and user-friendly website that showcases a collection of recipes from the Studio Ghibli film, Ponyo (崖の上のポニョ) using HTML and CSS.
+Welcome to Odin Recipes! 🍽️ An artfully designed and user-friendly website that showcases a collection of recipes from the Studio Ghibli film, Ponyo (崖の上のポニョ) using HTML and CSS.
 This project aims to inspire creativity by providing easy access to a wide variety of recipes, catering to different skill levels and dietary preferences.

 ## Features
 **Responsive Design:** Optimized for both desktop and mobile devices, ensuring a seamless browsing experience.